-Oracle SOA Suite provides support for Decision components that support Oracle Business Rules.
-A Decision component is a mechanism for publishing rules and rulesets as a reusable service that can be invoked from multiple business processes.
+This chapter discusses the Decision components that support Oracle Business Rules.
+It also covers how to use a Decision component as a mechanism for publishing rules and rulesets as a reusable service that can be invoked from multiple business processes.